Associate Professor, Penn State University

 Data Mining, Simulation, and Statistical methods for behavioral science data

-In order to analyze a lot of the data we get from things like facial expression and wearables, we need to be able to turn the stream of data we get into understandable information.
-This requires a wide range of knowhow from the computer science literature, like computer vision models and data mining techniques.
+In order to analyze a lot of the data we get from things like video data and wearables, we need to be able to turn the stream of data we get into understandable information.
+This requires a wide range of knowhow from the computer science literature, like computer vision models and data mining techniques, but also conventional behavioral science statistics.
 It also needs a good deal of substantive expertise from the human behavior side of things.
 And a lot of timeseries modeling techniques from engineering control theory and the related fields.